No. Original manifolds do not align correctly on the new instrument.

 Yes.
-The HiSeq flow cell, also used on the HiScanSQ, requires the use of a cBot for clustering on the flow cell prior to sequencing.
+The HiSeq flow cell requires the use of a cBot for clustering on the flow cell prior to sequencing.

 On the Cluster Station, it takes about 5 hours.
 On the cBot, clustering duration depends on the flow cell that you are using.
 HiSeq rapid flow cells take about 1 hour to cluster, and other HiSeq flow cells take about 3 hours.
 TruSeq v3 and GAIIx v2 flow cells are clustered in about 5 hours.

-No. Cluster generation is performed on the MiSeq instrument as part of the run.
+No. Cluster generation is performed on the MiSeq System as part of the run.
 No other instruments are required for sequencing on the MiSeq.